In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Redirection Error Caused By A Plugin

-If you suspect that a ‘page isn’t redirecting properly’ error may be caused by a plugin, you will need to troubleshoot your plugins to find which one is causing the problem.
+If you suspect that a ‘page isn’t redirecting properly’ error may be caused by a plugin, you will need to troubleshoot your plugins to find which one is causing the error.

-If you need help troubleshooting plugins, see this tutorial:
+If you need help troubleshooting plugins, go here:

 Contact Your Web Host

-If none of the above solutions help to resolve the error, contact your hosting company.
+If none of the above solutions help to resolve the problem, contact your hosting provider.

 In addition to the information above, check out this video on how to fix ‘The page isn’t redirecting properly’ error from the team at MyThemeShop: